|Sport||Appropriate surface for|

-The Grounds Manager is provided with very good resources from the management in terms of budget and support.
-The cost of time and money to prepare a playing surface to this standard is significant and should only be considered if the organisation’s business plan can justify it.
+The Grounds Manager is supported with good resources from the management in terms of budget and support.
+The cost of time and money to prepare a playing surface compared to a good standard playing surface does increase significantly.

-- Continue to prioritise the playing surface as an asset that has an impact on players, spectators, coaches, and income.
+- Prioritise the playing surface as an asset that has an impact on players, spectators, coaches, and income.

-- The Grounds Manager should be considered a management role that has direct input into the running of the club / organisation.
+- The Grounds Manager should be considered a management role that has direct input into the running of the club.

-- The club would support the learning and education of the whole grounds management team to ensure up to date knowledge is retained.
+- The club would support the learning and education of the Grounds Manager to ensure up to date knowledge is retained.

 - Have a clear strategy for use of subcontractors, machinery servicing and replacement.

-- Have a long-term vison for the ground so plans can be created to achieve desired outcomes.
+- Develop a long-term vison for the ground so plans can be created to achieve desired outcomes.

 - There is a clear and protected budget for playing surface maintenance which is the responsibility of the Grounds Manager.

-- The Grounds Manager’s role should be praised and appreciated for the essential and hard work that is put in place, including raising the profile among fans, coaches, and players.
+- The Grounds Manager’s role should be praised and appreciated for the essential and hard work that is put in place.

 - Understand your needs as a club and what benefits would be gained from developing a playing surface to the next standard.